A Belief Propagation Algorithm for Multipath-Based SLAM

-\rd{In multipath-assisted indoor localization \cite{WitrisalSPM2016, GentnerTWC2016, LeitingerJSAC2015}, multipath components (MPCs) are related to the local geometry.
-This potentially turns multipath propagation from an impairment into an advantage.} This paper presents a SLAM algorithm for robust indoor localization based on radio signals. \rd{In our setup,} the radio signals are transmitted from a mobile agent to base stations, called physical anchors (PAs).
-MPCs due to specular reflections at flat surfaces are modeled by virtual anchors (VAs), which are mirror images of the PAs \rd{\cite{Borish1984}}.
-Our proposed algorithm is able to detect the VAs \rd{associated with the PAs} and to accurately estimate the VA positions \rd{and possibly also the PA positions} jointly with the time-varying position of the mobile agent. \rd{Our algorithm is designed to cope with measurements obtained from radio signals under harsh multipath channel conditions, i.e., measurements with a high level of false alarms and missed detections.
-While MPCs can be generated by various propagation phenomena such as specular reflections, scattering, and diffraction, our model focuses on PA/VA-related MPCs; all the other MPCs are treated as interference, even if they contain geometric information.
-We note that MPCs associated with scatter points are also considered in the feature model used in \cite{GentnerTWC2016}.}
+In multipath-assisted indoor localization \cite{WitrisalSPM2016, GentnerTWC2016,LeitingerGNSS2016, LeitingerJSAC2015, GuidiTMC2016,GuerraSSP2018, ZhangGLOBECOM}, the relation of multipath components (MPCs) with the local geometry potentially turns multipath propagation from an impairment into an advantage.
+This paper presents a SLAM algorithm for robust indoor localization based on radio signals.
+The radio signals are transmitted from a mobile agent to base stations, called physical anchors (PAs).
+MPCs due to specular reflections are modeled by virtual anchors (VAs), which are mirror images of the PAs \cite{Borish1984}.
+Our algorithm detects the VAs associated with the PAs and estimates the VA and possibly also PA positions jointly with the time-varying position of the mobile agent.
+The algorithm is designed to cope with harsh multipath channel conditions, which tend to lead to measurements with a high level of false alarms and missed detections.
+While MPCs can be generated by various propagation phenomena such as specular reflections, scattering, and diffraction, our model focuses on PA/VA-related MPCs; all the other MPCs are modeled as interference, even if they contain geometric information.
+We note that MPCs associated with scatter points are considered in the feature model used in \cite{GentnerTWC2016}.